sonic-net/sonic-mgmt/sdn_tests/testplans/Platform-chassis-Stack-OS-MGMT-gNMI-E2E-testplan.md

 *   /components/component[name=&lt;chassis>]/state/serial-no
 *   /components/component[name=&lt;chassis>]/state/type

-The EEPROM can be accessed by examining the contents of `/sys/bus/i2c/devices/10001-0050`.

-The mapping for state path variable to EEPROM file name is as shown in [Table 6].
+Typically, chassis information is held in an EEPROM that is populated during manufacturing.
+One example mapping for state path variable from an EEPROM file name is as shown in [Table 6].

 <table>